tksventures/tokes-payments-component/README.md

 # Tokes Payments Component
-A Web Component with functionality to accept payments with reference to your orders
+A Web Component with functionality to accept payments with reference to your orders.

 ### Prerequisites
 You will need access to a Tokes Payments API server and at least one valid API key and Callback URL registered on this server.